Mercy Relief: 2013 Typhoon Haiyan

-In 2013, Typhoon Haiyan swept the Philippines in early November 2013.
-One of the deadliest typhoons in Philippines in modern history, it caused 6,300 in Philippines alone and affected 14.1 million people.

-In the wake of the typhoon, Mercy Relief launched a public fundraising from 7 to 31 December, raising $1.16 million from public donations to help individuals affected by the typhoon.
+In 2013, Typhoon Haiyan swept the Philippines and Mercy Relief raised SG$1.16 million from public donations to help individuals affected by the typhoon.
 The donations were channelled to mainly funding health-care missions and rebuilding efforts.
 Besides fundraising, Mercy Relief focused on providing acute emergency relief and gathering relief supplies from neighbouring, less affected areas.
 It dispatched teams to provinces devastated by the typhoon, helping about 25,000 people.

 2011 Japan earthquake and tsunami

-The 2011 Tōhoku earthquake and tsunami happened on 11 March 2011.
-It started as a 9.0 undersea earthquake, that resulted in a tsunami which caused 15, 893 deaths, 6,152 injured and 2,572 people missing.

-Following the disaster, Mercy Relief raised $2.6 million for victims, where they spent on operations and logistics, buying essentials and radioactive protective suits for survivors.
-It camped out in disaster-stricken regions in Japan for 5 months, pumped $2.8 million to help victims of the disaster.
+Following the 2011 Tōhoku earthquake and tsunami, Mercy Relief raised SG$2.6 million for victims, where they spent on operations and logistics, buying essentials and radioactive protective suits for survivors.
+It camped out in disaster-stricken regions in Japan for 5 months, pumped SG$2.8 million to help victims of the disaster.
 This included distributing 5000 winter blankets in Ishinomaki, a city located in Miyagi.

 Mercy Relief, with the help of a Japanese volunteer, implemented the Tohoku Livelihood and Recovery program, an 8-month program which trains individuals to operate heavy machinery.
 The program benefited 300 farming and fishing communities across Iwate, Miyagi and Fukushima.
 And following the program, 832 Japanese were trained to operate heavy machinery, allowing them to help in decontamination works, removing debris left behind by the earthquake.